rgmann/coral/README.md

 Coral is a small collection of C++ libraries.
 The libraries include:

-    coral``::``core
+ - coral::core

    A collection of basic containers, utilities, and wrappers.

-    coral``::``netapp
+ - coral::netapp

    A packet-routing framework for building networked applications.
    This framework allows you to decouple application logic from from networking logic.

-    coral``::``rpc
+ - coral::rpc

-        A Remote Procedure Call (RPC) framework built on coral_netapp and Google Protocol Buffers <sup>1</sup>.
+   A Remote Procedure Call (RPC) framework built on coral::netapp and Google Protocol Buffers<sup>1</sup>.
 A *protoc* plugin is provided to generate services directly from your *.protoc* service definitions.

-    coral``::``rsync
+ - coral::rsync

-        An RSYNC file-synchronization implementation built on coral_netapp.
+   An RSYNC file-synchronization implementation built on coral::netapp.
 The library can be used to synchronize local files and/or remote files.
 File synchronization jobs are queued, pipelined, and completed asynchronous of the caller.

 ## Supported Platforms

    - OSX
    - Linux (tested on Ubuntu)

 ## Dependencies